ISM | EPL | AISEP | IRAP

-The Australian Signals Directorate’s (ASD, formerly DSD) information security function is outlined in the Intelligence Services Act 2001.
+The Australian Signals Directorate’s (ASD) information security function is outlined in the Intelligence Services Act 2001.
 As the Commonwealth authority on the security of information, ASD provides advice and other assistance to federal and state authorities on matters relating to the security and integrity of information.

 Information Security Manual

 ASD is responsible for producing ICT security policy and standards for government and publishes these in the Australian Government Information Security Manual (ISM, formerly ACSI 33).
 ASD is heavily involved in specialised information security training, policy guidance and professional forums in support of government information security.
 We draw widely on the expertise within ASD, and aim to add unique value to the practice of ICT security in government.

 Australasian Information Security Evaluation Program and Evaluated Products List

 ASD facilitates the evaluation of ICT security products for the Australian Government.
 The Evaluated Products List (EPL) lists ICT security products certified by the ASD-managed Australasian Information Security Evaluation Program (AISEP) for use in Australian and New Zealand government agencies.
 AISEP allows the security claims of ICT products to be independently assessed against internationally-recognised Common Criteria (CC).
 Our services include cryptographic and high assurance evaluations.

 Emanation security and cryptography

 The Emanation Security Program sets out the requirements for government and industry agencies to be formally recognised by the national authority, ASD, to conduct emanation security practices to national standards.

 ASD advises the Australian Government on high-grade cryptographic equipment and cryptographic modernisation.
 We make sure Australia is at the forefront of cryptology by keeping abreast of emerging equipment and technologies.